AFRICAN AMERICAN CATHOLICS OF THE UNITED STATES

 THOMPSON, TOMMY G., PAPERS, 1957-[ongoing], bulk 1986-2001, 305 feet.

-documentation of Thompsons role in education and welfare reform, including school choice and
+collection includes documentation of Thompsons role in education and welfare reform, including school choice and Wisconsin Works (W2).

 VIRGIL C. BLUM, S.J.
 CENTER FOR PARENTAL FREEDOM IN EDUCATION, 1991-1999, 33.0 feet

-WISCONSIN ASSOCIATION OF EDUCATIONAL OPPORTUNITY PROGRAM PERSONNEL RECORDS, ca. 1975-present, 7.0 feet (unprocessed).
+WISCONSIN ASSOCIATION OF EDUCATIONAL OPPORTUNITY PROGRAM PERSONNEL RECORDS, 1975-1994, 0.3 foot

-WISCONSIN DIRECTORS OF RELIGIOUS EDUCATION FEDERATION RECORDS, 1978-present, 0.6 foot.
+WISCONSIN DIRECTORS OF RELIGIOUS EDUCATION FEDERATION RECORDS, 1980-[ongoing], 2.6 feet.

-Records of a federation of the five diocesan religious education leadership organizations in the state of Wisconsin.
+Records of the federation of diocesan religious education leadership organizations in the state of Wisconsin.